3 Ways to Increase Workplace Safety Interactively

 Have Your Workers Demonstrate Their Knowledge

-So, there is a big difference between knowing something and then actually being able to apply that knowledge in reality.
+So, there is a big difference between knowing something and actually being able to apply that knowledge in reality.
 Take putting on a safety harness properly, for example.
-All of the straps and buckles have to be tightened so that your torso is snugly held inside of the harness without being too tight.
-Watching videos and reading manuals can help you to learn how to put on a harness, but you really need more physical practice than anything else.
-To ensure that your workers are safe and know how to use this type of equipment, have them actually demonstrate their knowledge.
-This can be a wonderful way to get your employees to learn interactively and cooperatively.
+All straps and buckles must be tightened so your torso is snugly held inside the harness without being too tight.
+Watching videos and reading manuals can help you learn how to put on a harness, but you need more physical practice than anything else.
+Have them demonstrate their knowledge to ensure that your workers are safe and know how to use this type of equipment.
+This can be an excellent way for your employees to learn interactively and cooperatively.

 Show That You Know How to Stay Safe Yourself

-Being the type of company owner that is hands-on can really help to boost morale when you own a business.
-Don’t be afraid to put on your hard hat, steel toed boots, and go outside of your office.
+One of the best ways to help demonstrate the company’s attitude is to always provide your employees with equipment that you know will help them do their jobs more safely.
+For instance, if you supply them with the most reliable rolling ladders available (this shouldn’t be difficult, as there are a lot of options on the market) to help them access hard-to-reach areas, they’ll feel safe at all times during the job.
+Being the type of company owner that is hands-on can also help greatly to boost morale when you own a business.
+Don’t be afraid to put on your hard hat and steel-toed boots, and go outside of your office.
 Making the rounds, observing staff as they work, and taking the time to talk to them will not only encourage people to be more open, it can help to improve workplace safety.
 Leading by example is a top way to get more staff engaged in conversation and perhaps to show your workforce that safety is important more than you can tell them.

 LEAVE A REPLY